The Complete and Utter Newby Tutorial for Dwarf Fortress – Part 3: “Dwarf whatnow?”

 Workshop fun!

 Lets set up more workshops.
 First, put another mason workshop in with the other mason shop.
 It will be handy in the long run, I am sure.
 Set up a couple of carpenter’s workshops in the room next door.
-While you’re at it, setup a big wood pile (“p”, “w”).
+While you’re at it, set-up a big wood pile (“p”, “w”).
 The next thing to do is to set up some more piles.
 How about we go through and make a “Finished Goods” pile?
 Build it using “p” and then “g”.
 Lets continue chucking piles up in those rooms.
 A few squares for cloth (“h”), leather, (“l”), and bars/blocks (“b”) makes sense.
 Where one pile starts and another stops gets confusing with all that stone around, but give it your best shot.

 Finally, lets also add a Craftsdwarf’s Workshop to our room.
 Use “b”, “w” and then “r”, chose the goods and place the workshop.
 These are particularly handy and profitable workshops, but more on them later!